 The Muse Headband is a different type of device.
-The device is the brainchild of InterAxon, a Canadian company founded in 2007 that already raised more than $30 million and aiming at detecting the brain waves and help users relax and reach mindfulness.
+The device is the brainchild of InterAxon, a Canadian company founded in 2007 that already raised more than $30 million and aims at detecting the brain waves and helping users relax and reach mindfulness.

 The company undoubtedly brought mobile electroencephalography (mEEG) to the mass market.
 Allowing users to record their brain waves easily potentially opens new ways to deal with stress and mental tiredness.

 In this article, we will review the scientific basis of the Muse Brain sensing headband and check if collecting EEG data is a way to detect and cope with mental fatigue.